Obama says summit to focus on Islamic State militancy

 Obama said the United States was "monitoring the situation".

-The Malaysian prime minister said his government is setting up a centre for "long-term messaging" against Islamic State militancy using social media and other tools.
+The Malaysian prime minister said his government is setting up a center for "long-term messaging" against Islamic State militancy using social media and other tools.

 "Malaysia’s government is very clear we are against IS (Islamic State), against the ideology.
 It is evil.
 It is against Islam.
 It is a perversion of Islam, and they do not represent us," he said after his talks with Obama.